Teminayo/Agripreneurs-Loan-Prediction/README.md

        1       0.84      1.00      0.91       993
 ```

-> ⚠️ The model shows a strong bias toward positive predictions (loan approved).
-Further **tuning or class balancing** is recommended for deployment.

----
----
 ## 👥 Team Members

 We are a team of three who collaborated on this project: